 At the risk of sounding old, or if not old then like an over concerned parent, what is with the excessive sexualizing of (most, not all) music today?
 Seriously, it is everywhere.
 I can't listen to mainstream radio without having to change between stations at least once while driving with the kids in the car.

 Case in point - Anaconda.
 Unless you've been hibernating then you'll probably know the song I'm talking about.
 I can't decide what is worse, the video clip or the lyrics - D*ck bigger than a tower, I ain't talking about Eiffel's - yep, this is what's reaching the top 20 charts.
-The video clip is
+The video clip is like a train wreck you can't look away from.
+Unless you're in our house.
+Then it would be a moot point as it wouldn't even be on at all.

 There's a love hate relationship building between 'New Thang' & I. It's catchy, I like it, but I hate the lyrics too & the message it's portraying, even if our kids may not understand what it means at their ages.
 Insinuating sex on the first date 'cos he's a player; bounce that ass so fast to make it clap (inspired from the Anaconda video clip perhaps?).